Courses on BSc level

 Courses on Professional Master level (part-time)

-- A bachelor's degree, professional bachelor's degree, diploma degree or another medium-cycle higher education.
+- A Danish medium-cycle higher education such as a bachelor's degree, professional bachelor's degree, diploma degree or another foreign education at the same level.

 - Minimum two years of relevant work experience (30 hours/week) acquired after your qualifying degree.
 Relevant experience means that you must have experience with IT related and/or organisational issues.
 Exemption is not possible.